mongodb/docs/source/custom-type.rst

 Since the purpose of the example is to demonstrate working with custom types, we'll need a custom data type to use.
-For this example, we will be working with the :py:py:class`~decimal.Decimal` type from Python's standard library.
-Since the BSON library's :py:class`~bson.decimal128.Decimal128` type (that implements the IEEE 754 decimal128 decimal-based floating-point numbering format) is distinct from Python's built-in :py:py:class`~decimal.Decimal` type, attempting to save an instance of ``Decimal`` with PyMongo, results in an :exc:`~bson.errors.InvalidDocument` exception.
+For this example, we will be working with the :py:class:`~decimal.Decimal` type from Python's standard library.
+Since the BSON library's :py:class:`~bson.decimal128.Decimal128` type (that implements the IEEE 754 decimal128 decimal-based floating-point numbering format) is distinct from Python's built-in :py:class:`~decimal.Decimal` type, attempting to save an instance of ``Decimal`` with PyMongo, results in an :exc:`~bson.errors.InvalidDocument` exception.